ThatsVie/atlas-web_back_end/ES6_basic/README.md

 Modify a function to use the rest parameter syntax for counting and returning the number of arguments it receives.
 This functionality allows the function to handle a variable number of input arguments without specifying them individually.

 ### Task 5
-Use the spread syntax to concatenate two arrays and each character of a string into one array, showcasing the versatility of spread operators in handling multiple data types.
+Use the spread syntax to concatenate two arrays and each character of a string into one array, showing the versatility of spread operators in handling multiple data types.

 ### Task 6
-Enhance string construction using ES6 template literals to cleanly integrate variables into text, improving readability and maintainability.
+Modify the function `getSanFranciscoDescription` to use ES6 template literals for more readable string concatenation.
+The task demonstrates the replacement of traditional string concatenation with template literals, which allows for direct insertion of variables into strings.

 ### Task 7
-Simplify object creation using enhanced object literal syntax, reducing redundancy by utilizing property value shorthand.
+Simplify object initialization in JavaScript using ES6's object property value shorthand.
+The function `getBudgetObject` is modified to utilize this shorthand, making the code more concise and readable when the variable names are the same as the object keys.

 ### Task 8
-Demonstrate the use of computed property names in objects to dynamically construct property keys based on runtime values, showcasing further flexibility in object creation.
+Use ES6 computed property names to dynamically construct object keys.
+This approach enhances flexibility and readability, particularly when keys depend on runtime values.

 ### Task 9
 Implement ES6 method properties in object definitions to simplify and enhance the readability of method declarations within objects.